choulab/lab-website/content/project/mist/index.md

 slides: ""
 ---

-We are using DNA-powered synthetic gene networks to create an in vitro operating system for molecular information storage
+We are using DNA-powered synthetic gene networks to create an in vitro operating system for molecular computing